Erudika/paraio.org/src/monolite/partials/010-serialization.md

 It's important to mention that serialization/deserialization can happen in both the server and the client.
 The Para clients will read your custom classes and serialize them to JSON before sending them to the Para server.
-When you define your custom types on the clientside, the server doesn't know about them - they are simply converted to `Sysprop` (a container class) objects when received from the client.
+When you define your custom classes on the clientside, the server doesn't know about them - they are simply converted to `Sysprop` (a container class) objects when received from the client.
+This, however, is only done for practical reasons on the serverside.
+It does not mean that on the clientside, the objects returned from the server will be deserialized to `Sysprop`, on the contrary, they will be deserialized to your custom classes.

 ### Annotations